composer/composer/doc/05-repositories.md

 Typically you would leave the source part off, as you don't really need it.

+> **Note**: This repository type has a few limitations and should be avoided
+> whenever possible:
+>
+> - Composer will not update the package unless you change the `version` field.
+> - Composer will not update the commit references, so if you use `master` as
+>   reference you will have to delete the package to force an update, and will
+>   have to deal with an unstable lock file.

 ## Hosting your own

 While you will probably want to put your packages on packagist most of the time,